SandraOzioma/SQL-Project/QA.md

 What are your risk areas?
 Identify and describe them.

-Inconsistent data, there were duplicate and different naming conventions in the all_sessions tables.
+Inconsistent data, there were duplicates and different naming conventions in all_sessions tables.
 Tables with high missing values
 Redundant columns and different characters missed up in many tables.

 QA Process:
 Describe your QA process and include the SQL queries used to execute it.

-1, To know if there the count of Sku column and the  count  of name colume in the temp_products macthes, I  performed the below Queries
+1, To know if there the count of Sku column and the count of name column in the temp_products macthes, I  performed the below Queries

 --Result--